-Have a set of good lecture notes is important to doing well in the class.
-However, the instructor does not procure lecture notes for students who miss classes; nor does academic counselling make recommendations to that effect.
+The instructor does not procure lecture notes for students who miss classes; nor does academic counselling make recommendations to that effect.
 Where students miss a class for any reason, it is up to the student to ask their classmates for assistance.
-If you don't know anyone in the class, make contact with a couple of people early in the term for the purpose of sharing notes.
+If you don't know anyone in the class, make contact with one or two course members early in the term for the purpose of sharing notes.